Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries: Coupled Mode Processes

 where

 and

-\end{thm} Let us note that according to the infinitesimal generator $\mathcal{L}^{\omega,s}_\xi$ defined by \eqref{Ls}, the diffusion phenomena happen on the support of $f_s$ which represents the localization of the random perturbations of the surface of the waveguide \eqref{randompert}.
+\end{thm} Let us note that according to the infinitesimal generator $\mathcal{L}^{\omega,s}_\xi$ defined by \eqref{Ls}, the diffusion phenomena happen on the support of $f_s$ describing the location of the random perturbations of the surface of the waveguide \eqref{randompert}.